Egg masala puffs

 When you are about to start cooking thaw puff pastry at room temperature, over a lightly floured surface, till the pastry becomes pliable (about 30- 40 min).

 Heat oil in a pan and fry onions till golden brown, then add tomatoes and fry till cooked.
-Add ginger and garlic paste as well all the powdered masalas and fry till oil separates.
+Add ginger and garlic paste as well as all the powdered masalas and fry till oil separates.
 Set aside the masala to cool down.

 Cut the puff pastry into the required size.
 I usually cut a 9X9 square sheet into 4 pieces.